reactjs/react.dev/beta/src/content/learn/removing-effect-dependencies.md

 <Solution>

 Your Effect needs to read the latest value of `duration`, but you don't want it to "react" to changes in `duration`.
 You use `duration` to start the animation, but starting animation isn't reactive.
-Extract the non-reactive line of code into an Event function, and call that function from your Effect.
+Extract the non-reactive line of code into an Effect Event, and call that function from your Effect.

 <Sandpack>